How to get the best HELOC rates in 2024

 How to compare HELOC rates

 When comparing HELOC rates, don’t take them at face value — not all rates and lenders are built the same.
-Here’s how to compare HELOC rate features and other factors when you choose a lender:
+Here’s how to compare rate features and other factors so you can find the best HELOC lender:

 • Get multiple rate quotes: You should get various HELOC rate quotes through individual lenders' sites or an online marketplace to ensure you find the best rate.